[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 At a current price of $0.52/ARB, the initial 6-month term would cost approximately $46,800.
 For context, the DAOAdvocate role for ARDC v1 was compensated with 50,000 ARB, which, at the current price of $1.70 would have equated to $85,000.
 This comparison underscores the cost-effectiveness of the ARDC v2.

-1. Act as a central point of contact between ARDC members, the ArbitrumDAO, and external partners for operational matters while advocating for the DAO’s strategic interests in all ARDC decision-making, ensuring that the community’s voice is integrated into high-level deliberations.
+1. Serve as a central point of contact between ARDC members, the ArbitrumDAO, and external partners, ensuring the DAO’s strategic interests are reflected in ARDC decision-making.

 1. Mediate conflicts that have strategic implications for the ARDC or that arise between the ARDC and the DAO, ensuring resolutions uphold the DAO’s objectives.